cvd97/GroupF_Ticket2_ProjectDemo/README.md

 ## Real email later

 The demo uses console email by default.
 For real email, set SMTP values in `backend/.env.example` and change the email backend to SMTP.
-Do not commit real passwords or API keys.

 ## Recommended GitHub commands